Get It Tonight: Background

 "Flo Rida is great.
 He’s a great performer and a really nice guy.
 We had a lot of fun on the video set.
 He’s one cool dude.
 I’ve never had a feature before and it was really great that we got to have him on the record.
 It really helped bring awareness to me, my brand, and to my stuff.
 I’m really thankful for that.
 The song is cute.
 It’s about gettin’ it tonight.
 And I think everybody should get it tonight," Jayne told 303 magazine in 2013.

 Music video

 Erika Jayne released the lyric video for the song on February 14, 2013.
-A music video for "Get It Tonight" was released on May 7, 2013 and directed by Mikey Minden.
+A music video for "Get It Tonight" was released on May 7, 2013 and directed by Mikey Minden and Ray Kay.
 The video begins with Flo Rida performing his rap while Jayne dances around him seductively.
 Other scenes include Jayne by herself singing the verses.